zikula-modules/Avatar/Avatar/pndocs/readme.txt

 for the webserver (chmod 777) and protect it with an htaccess file like in the pnTemp folder.

+Copy /modules/Dizkus/pnimages/gravatar.gif to /images/avatar/ if the file doesn't exist in this directory.

 2. Configuration
 ----------------
 The configuration of the module should be quite self explanatory, there are